slytechs-repos/jnetpcap-example/README.md

 > **Note** **jNetPcap API** applies to both **jnetpcap (Apache License)** and **jnetpcap-pro** modules.
 However the examples will specify when any particular feature is only available in **jnetpcap-pro API**.

-## How to capture offline packets
+## Offline packet capture examples
-The examples in this section relate to various ways of capturing packets using **jNetPcap** APIs.
+The examples in this section relate to various ways of capturing packets using **jNetPcap** APIs from offline files or pcap files (both standard and NG file formats).

 There are some commonalities to each example.
 Here are the basic steps: